continuent/continuent-puppet-tungsten/README.md

 ## Installing with local Ruby gems

 By default the gems will be installed from www.rubygems.org.
-If this is blocked the gems can be installed from a local directory
+If this is blocked the gems can be installed from a local directory.
+Copies of the gems required can be found in the tests/local_gems directory in github.

 ```
 class { 'tungsten': installSSHKeys => true, installMysql=> true,